What Not to Eat After Turning 50

-Once we reach 50 or thereabouts, we tend to find that our body is no longer able to digest food the same way it did when we were younger.
+Once we reach 50, we tend to find that our body is no longer able to digest food the same way it did when we were younger.
 As our metabolism slows down, then our muscle mass begins to reduce and we can start to see changes in our weight.
 This is why we are going to talk about foods to avoid after 50.

 So, this then means that we have to give a little more thought when planning meals to ensure that we meet all our dietary needs and stay a healthy weight.
 It does not mean for one moment that you cannot still enjoy some of your favorite foods, but it might mean smaller portions, or it becomes a treat rather than something you have every week.